 This multidisciplinary approach to learning encourages students to sample different fields and employ critical thinking and creative problem-solving skills.
-The program is geared towards students eager to discover their passions, try something new and prepare for college.
-From site visits and excursions to lectures by expert practitioners, the Explorations program is curated to give students a newfound sense of direction for their future studies by shedding light on a diverse selection of subject material.
+The program is geared toward students eager to discover their passions, try something new and prepare for college and life after high school.
+From virtual site visits to lectures by expert practitioners, this course is curated to give students a newfound sense of direction for their future studies by shedding light on a diverse selection of subject material.

 Cost and Session Information